hemenkapadia/hydeX/_posts/2016-03-26-layout-theme-customizations.md

 ![Reverse and Sticky Layout](/hydeX/assets/images/reverse-sticky-layout.png)

-A site with reverse layout and sticky sidebar content looks good too, however, the defaults are an indiction of my preference.
+A site with reverse layout and sticky sidebar content looks good too, however, the defaults are based on my preference.

 ### Theme customization

-In line with hydeX's minimalistic philosophy, and my bias for greyscale, the default theme for hydeX is set to `theme-base-00`.
-But for those who prefer a bit of color to your life, hydeX supports 8 additional themes based on [base16 color palette][1].
+In line with hydeX's minimalistic philosophy, and my bias for [Grayscale][2], the default theme for hydeX is set to `theme-base-00`.
+For those who want to add a bit of color to their blog, hydeX supports 8 additional color themes based on [base16 color palette][1].

 ![Theme Palette](/hydeX/assets/images/theme-palette.png)

-Update the `pooletheme` configuration, in the `_config.yml` file, with the value of the theme you want to apply to your blog.
+Update the `pooletheme` configuration, in `_config.yml` file, with the value of the theme you want to apply to your blog.

 ```
 # Theme configurations